 I’m not sure when this feature was released i just found it when I set up my Unifi Dream Machine Pro and had to re do it manually because my Ubuntu VM controller was too new of a version higher then the up to date controller software on the Unifi Dream Machine Pro.

-Overall its pretty simple process in your controller go to and select the Map Icon.
+Overall its pretty simple process to add Unifi wireless heat maps to your configuration.
+In your controller go to and select the Map Icon.

 Once in the Map Section change the view from Topology to Floorplan.